 Democratic politics is grounded in the space(s) of everyday life.
 Spaces are both the content and precondition for political action; and politics is the process of negotiating, managing, and challenging the consequences of sharing spaces with others.
 My current research explores the relationship between space, politics, and technology from the perspective of a democratic theorists.
-I seek to understand the political effects of digital technologies by investigating two complementary themes: (1) the process of software design, and (2) the effects of digital technologies on users' democratic practices.
+I seek to understand the political effects of digital technologies by investigating two complementary themes: (1) the effects of software design for building democratic spaces, and (2) the effects of digital technologies on users' democratic practices.

 Taking this approach, my work is better equipped to contribute to ongoing discussions around digital technologies that are occurring in communication, psychology, architecture, and computer science.